IamSahil77/WikiScraper/README.md

 Speech-Enabled Wikipedia Data Retriever

-scrape data from the wikipedia website by using python scraping
+scrape data from the wikipedia website by using python scraping technologies